 “Remember, even though you'll end up paying less per month and have more money to spend, you'll be paying more for the total loan amount because you’ll be paying more interest,” adds Capitec.

-A payment holiday is hardly your only option during this time.
+A payment holiday is not your only option during this time.
 If you find that you’re struggling with affording and managing your debt, consider debt consolidation or debt counselling.

 Here you’re given instant cash relief as your debt repayments are consolidated into a single reduced amount.
 Other benefits include legal asset protection so that your assets can’t be repossessed, negotiation with your creditors so you no longer have to deal with them, budgeting assistance, and a tailored restructuring debt repayment plan.